How is the OraSure Technologies, Inc. (NASDAQ:OSUR) performance outlook for the coming months?

 OraSure Technologies, Inc. (NASDAQ:OSUR) trade information

-Sporting 0.26% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 13 when the OSUR stock price touched $15.47- or saw a rise of 1.42%.
-Year-to-date, OraSure Technologies, Inc. shares have moved 89.91%, while the 5-day performance has seen it change 7.93%.
-Over the past 30 days, the shares of OraSure Technologies, Inc. (NASDAQ:OSUR) have changed 34.84%.
-Short interest in the company has seen 6.87 Million shares shorted with days to cover at 3.12.
+Despite being -4.36% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Oct 14 when the OSUR stock price touched $15.48- or saw a rise of 10.79%.
+Year-to-date, OraSure Technologies, Inc. shares have moved 71.98%, while the 5-day performance has seen it change -10.21%.
+Over the past 30 days, the shares of OraSure Technologies, Inc. (NASDAQ:OSUR) have changed 23.97%.
+Short interest in the company has seen 6.87 Million shares shorted with days to cover at 3.14.

 OraSure Technologies, Inc. (OSUR) estimates and forecasts